Mar-Issah/alx-files_manager/README.md

 - how to store data in MongoDB
 - how to store temporary data in Redis
 - how to setup and use a background worker
+- list, upload, view and change permissions for files

 ### Applications